top of page

 Seats limited to 5 cantors.

-Lesson 3: Sung parts of the Mass
+Lesson 3: Sing the Mass

 Lesson 4: Music every cantor should know